 Luxury Home Transformation: How Designer Plants Created a Tropical World in Artificial Palms and Plants

 Some projects arrive with a brief that immediately tells you the client knows exactly what they want - and exactly how high the bar is set.
-This was one of those projects.
+And delivering on it required every bit of the expertise and eye for detail that defines how we work.

 When this homeowner first came to us, they didn't ask for a plant in a corner.
 They asked for a tropical world.
 Not an accent.
 Not a feature wall.
 A complete, cohesive, living-feeling environment that would flow through their entire home - from the grand double-height entrance to the upper corridors and rooms beyond - with every single element speaking the same botanical language.